markdelorey/easy-image-gallery-1/readme.txt

 == Upgrade Notice ==

-= 1.1.2 =
-Added esc_attr to title attribute.
-Captions that included quotes were getting cut off.
+Updated PrettyPhoto JavaScript file to v3.1.6 and fixed captions that had quotes inside them

 == Changelog ==

 = 1.1.2 =
 * Fix: Added esc_attr to title attribute.
 Captions that included quotes were getting cut off.
+* Fix: Updated PrettyPhoto JavaScript file to v3.1.6

 = 1.1.1 =
 * Fix: Missing slash on path to CSS file when plugin's CSS is overridden from a child theme